 All this is undertaken by critically examining both the content of the curriculum relevant to this stage and a range of theoretical perspectives on mathematics/statistics teaching, learning and assessment.
 Like the programme as a whole, the pathway offers the benefits of a negotiated pattern of study in which you can use the content of the modules to explore your own practice and pedagogy as part of the high academic demands of an award-bearing programme at M-level.

-Three different routes are available, each with two 30-credit parts (60 in total) from which you can build your pathway:
+Three different module options are available, each with two 30-credit parts (60 in total), from which you can build your pattern of study: